junxit/us-congress-bills-116/metadata.md

 - 2020-07-02 — Introduced in House
 - 2020-07-02 — Introduced in House
 - 2020-07-02 — Referred to the House Committee on Natural Resources.
+- 2020-07-06 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2020-07-13 — Subcommittee Hearings Held.
+- 2020-07-29 — Committee Consideration and Mark-up Session Held.
+- 2020-07-29 — Ordered to be Reported by Unanimous Consent.
+- 2020-07-29 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2020-12-02 — Placed on the Union Calendar, Calendar No. 505.
+- 2020-12-02 — Reported by the Committee on Natural Resources.
+H. Rept.
+116-613.
+- 2020-12-02 — Reported by the Committee on Natural Resources.
+H. Rept.
+116-613.